lumliolum/lumliolum.github.io/_posts/2024-02-10-rcnn-and-fast-rcnn.md

 - Run the selective search on the image to get 2000 proposals.
 - Pass the image to CNN network to get the feature map.
 Calculate the ROI Pooling output for all the proposals.
-- Pass the pooling output to ge class probability and bounding box co-ordinates.
+- Pass the pooling output to get class probability and bounding box co-ordinates.
 The confidence score for the box is the probability score
-- Perform the non maximum supression for each class separately.
+- Perform the non maximum supression for each class separately using the confidence scores.

 ## CONCLUSION